typesense/typesense-website/docs-site/content/guide/typesense-cloud/single-sign-on.md

 In Typesense Cloud, you can integrate any SAML-based Single Sign-On platform(s) to give designated users in your organization access to your [team account](./team-accounts.md), using their existing SSO credentials.

-:::tip Our SAML-integration is platform agnostic
+:::tip Our SAML-integration is platform-agnostic

 We've tested our SAML integration with popular SSO vendors like Okta, Azure Active Directory, Microsoft Entra ID, Google SSO and Rippling SSO, but you can integrate **any SSO vendor** that offers SAML-based SSO with Typesense Cloud.